rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 (DACS Chapter 13.2 Authority Record Identifier)

-The EAD ID is a unique identifier for the EAD, which was necessary for the purposes of migrating finding aids to ASpace.
+The EAD ID is a unique identifier for the EAD, which was used when migrating finding aids to ASpace.
+We continue to use this field in case it is useful for exporting the EAD in the future.

 For Manuscript collections, this is usually the last name of creator followed by the manuscript number, all lowercase (e.g., jackson1531).
 In some cases, where the family name is not clarifying (i.e., there are already collections with that name), the processing archivist can choose to refine this by adding a first name (e.g. smithjohn12345).
 The alpha and numerical portions are not separated by a space.

 For EUA collections, the EADID is “eua” followed by a four-digit series number (holding zeros are used, for example eua0301).
 The alpha and numerical portions are not separated by a space.
 [Legacy note: Historically the EADID for EUA collections also included a shortened form of the title, for ex. eua0029senate.
 After the migration to ASpace we have shifted to using just euaXXXX.]

-**Finding Aid Title** (Still under discussion whether we should be using this field at all or not.
-Legacy finding aids that were migrated have a finding aid title.
-This title is overriding the title of the resource record in the PDF version, so dates are inaccurate.)

 **Finding Aid Author (Required)**

 * For MSS, manually enter: “Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University”